dtsonov/RL-LLM-Train/README.md

 The task is designed to be run using **Claude Haiku 4.5**, following the assignment requirement of a **10–40% pass rate**.

 ## Task Description
-ML Experiment Selection Under Multi-Objective Constraints This task trains a capability that LLMs are weak at but in the same time requires:
+ML Experiment Selection Under Multi-Objective Constraints.
+This task trains a capability that LLMs are weak at but in the same time requires:
    - Integrate multiple metrics and resource constraints.
    - Respect fairness thresholds.